teamstarter/gsg-boilerplate-typescript/README.md

 }
 ```

-The schema uses the task model (in the models folder)
+GSG requires a task model (in the models folder), to work with the above configuration.

 ```typescript
 export default function Task(sequelize: any) {